XiaoFengMai/data-engineering-project-311-Requests-Analytics/README.md

 ## Problem Statement
-Large cities like New York generate thousands of service requests daily through the 311 system.
-These requests cover a wide range of urban issues, including noise complaints, sanitation problems, housing concerns, and infrastructure failures.

-As New York City's population grows, so does the volume of 311 requests.
-This creates several challenges:
-- Raw data is large, unstructured, and difficult to analyze
-- Manual data processing leads to delays and inconsistencies
-- City agencies lack real-time visibility into trends
-- Decision-making becomes reactive instead of data-driven Without an automated system, analysts must manually download, clean, and aggregate data, resulting in inefficient workflows and limited insight generation.
+New York City's 311 system receives hundreds of thousands of service requests every month covering noise complaints, sanitation issues, housing concerns, and infrastructure failures.
+Without an automated pipeline, analysts must manually download, clean, and aggregate this data — resulting in slow, error-prone workflows and limited visibility into trends.

-The goal is to build a scalable, cloud-based end-to-end data pipeline that transforms raw NYC 311 service request data into clean, analytics-ready datasets and actionable insights that can be used to analyze trends over time.
+This project builds a fully automated, cloud-native end-to-end data pipeline that:
+- Ingests raw 311 data from the NYC Open Data API
+- Stores it in a partitioned, cost-efficient data warehouse
+- Transforms it into analytics-ready models using dbt
+- Exposes insights through an interactive Looker Studio dashboard (with a local Streamlit fallback)